Program customization

 Details

-DescriptionBiomarkers are becoming increasingly important in medicine, particularly in the field of personalized medicine (prognostics, diagnostics, companion tests).
+DescriptionBiomarkers are becoming increasingly important in medicine, particularly in the field of personalized medicine (prognosis, diagnosis, companion diagnostics).
 In recent years, medical technologies have become increasingly sophisticated and will therefore radically shape the future of medicine.

-During this course, you will gain a new insight into biomarkers and biotechnological innovations, with a vision of the possible future of personalized medicine, with the aim of helping you develop applied critical thinking in this field.
+During this course, you will gain a new insight into biomarkers and biotechnological innovations, with a vision of the possible future of personalized medicine, with the aim of helping you develop critical thinking applied to this field.

 Visit the Moodle page before the first class